 Are you afraid that if you complain they will never sell your work at that gallery/store again?
 Why do you want to leave your work at a business that does not treat your business relationship responsibly?
 Why do you leave your work at a gallery/store that is having obvious financial difficulties?
 Time to remove your work, politely and professionally, and move on.
 A change in our behavior also means that the “bad galleries” will either go out of business or change.

 Are you afraid that if you go public with delinquent payment issues that new galleries will not take your work?

 Good galleries have nothing to fear, they have no concern.

-It is time for change…not only is it time for a change, the internet can make this discussion public.
+It is time for change…not only is it time for a change, but the internet can also make this discussion public.
 The voice of the artists needs to be a voice for change.